How To Update Hardware Drivers In Windows

 The information about model and manufacturer may be out in the open, for instance engraved on the computer mouse or wireless router, or hidden from sight if the hardware is internal.
 The receipt or instructions manual may reveal information about hardware as well.
-Still, there is usually no way around diving into the Windows Control Panel to get detailed information about the PC's hardware and devices.
+Still, there is usually no way around diving into the Windows Device Manager to get detailed information about the PC's hardware and devices.

-The following guide is based on the Windows 7 operating system.
+The following guide is based on the Windows 7 and 10 operating systems.
 Users of previous Windows operating systems will however find lots of similarities.